 - Silver leaf should only be applied in a workshop or in an environment with low air humidity, as the material oxidises very quickly.

-Lacquer for silver leaf and the associated problems
+Varnish for silver leaf and the associated problems

-- The lacquer discolours and turns brown.
+- The varnish discolours and turns brown.

 Important: tests must be conducted prior to silvering a large area.